 2007 - Therese Murray (D) becomes the first female Senate President in the Massachusetts legislature.

 2012 – Elizabeth Warren (D – MA) is the first woman elected to serve Massachusetts in the United States Senate.

 Shannon O'Brien, with her election to the office of State Treasurer in 1999, became the first woman elected to a constitutional office in Massachusetts other than Lieutenant Governor.

-In 2001, Massachusetts ranked 19th out of the fifty states in percentage of women serving in the state legislature (Center for American Women and Politics).
+In 2013, Massachusetts ranked 19th out of the fifty states in the percentage of women serving in the state legislature (Center for American Women and Politics).

 Sullivan, Cynthia M. Women in the Massachusetts General Court, 1923-1980.
 Wellesley, Massachusetts: Wellesley College, 1979.